KSP-KOS/KOS/doc/source/structures/misc/pidloop.rst

     :access: Get/Set

     The current minimum output value.
 This value also helps with regulating integral wind up mitigation.

+.. attribute:: PIDLoop:EPSILON

+    :type: :struct:`scalar`
+    :access: Get/Set

+    Default = 0.

+    The size of the "don't care" tolerance window of the error measurement.

+    When the error measurement (difference between input and setpoint) is smaller than this number, then this PID loop will simply *pretend* the error is actually zero and react accordingly (it won't output any control deflection to bother correcting the error until after it's bigger than epsilon.)
+    This can be handy when you want a null zone in the input measure.
+(This is different from having a null zone in the output, as in having a lever that can't do anything unless it's moved far enough.
+This is more of a null zone on the input measurement.)

+    (In the PIDLoops that are contained internally within the :struct:`SteeringManager` that ``lock steering`` uses, they use this epsilon to try to reduce the use of RCS propellant that comes from wiggling the controls unnecessarily.)

+    Because the PIDloop will pretend any error smaller than epsilon is zero, it also will not incur any "integral windup" for that error.

+.. attribute:: PIDLoop:IGNOREERROR

+    :type: :struct:`scalar`
+    :access: Get/Set

+    This is just an alias that is the same thing as :attr:`EPSILON`.

+.. attribute:: PIDLoop:EPSILON

+    :type: :struct:`scalar`
+    :access: Get/Set

+    Default = 0.

+    The size of the "don't care" tolerance window of the error measurement.

+    When the error measurement (difference between input and setpoint) is smaller than this number, then the PID loop will simply *pretend* the error is actually zero and react accordingly (it won't bother trying to do anything with the controls to fix the error.)
+This can be handy when you want a null zone.

 .. attribute:: PIDLoop:ERRORSUM